Mohamed-rilwan/Mohamed-rilwan/README.md

 *   🌍  I'm based in Bengaluru, India
 *   ✉️  You can contact me at [s.mohamedrilwan@outlook.com](mailto:s.mohamedrilwan@outlook.com)
+*   🌱 I’m currently pursuing Masters in Computer Science in University of St Andrews, Scotland
+*   👯 I’m looking to collaborate on Blockchain, Web Development
 *   ⚡  I'm like Batman.
 You see me working majorly in the night

 ### Skills